mullvad/mullvadvpn-app/ios/BuildInstructions.md

 1. Go to https://developer.apple.com/account/resources/profiles/add
 1. Choose "App Store" under "Distribution", then hit "Continue"
 1. Choose the App ID (see the table above) and hit "Continue"
-1. Choose the distribution certificate that you had created (i.e `Mullvad VPN AB (Distribution)`)
+1. Choose the distribution certificate that you had created after uploading the CSR (i.e `<ORGANIZATION_NAME> (Distribution)`)
 1. Type in the profile name (see the table above) and hit "Generate"
 1. Download the certificate in `ios/iOS Provisioning Profiles` directory.
 Create the directory if it does not exist.

-   Note: you can use different directory for storing provisioning profiles, however in that case, make sure to provide the path to the custom location via `IOS_PROVISIONING_PROFILES_DIR` environment variable when running `build.sh` (more on that later).
+   Note: you can use a different directory for storing provisioning profiles, however in that case, make sure to provide the path to the custom location via `IOS_PROVISIONING_PROFILES_DIR` environment variable when running `build.sh` (more on that later).